htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 ### Static Analysis

-When we think about the basic functioning of a static analysis tool, focused on security, the simplest logic that is structured is something similar to:
+When we think about a simple and basic static analysis tool, focused on security, the general algorithm is something similar to:

 1. The SAST tool will receive a list of files to analyze;
-2. From that list of files, it will read line by line;
+2. From that list of files, it will read the content line by line;
-3. Each line will compare with another list of rules that have a pre-mapping of possible vulnerabilities;
+3. Each line will be compared against a set of patterns (rules that have a pre-mapping of possible vulnerabilities);
-4. If the check returns true, we understand it as a possible vulnerability;
+4. If any of these patterns exist in the line, the tool marks the line as potential vulnerable.

 And in fact, there are numerous SAST tools that have a behavior identical to the one described.
-But this is not ideal, there are several gaps and this results in a bad experience due to little flexibility and a high rate of false positives.
+The problem with this approach is the fact that it doesn't take into account the code structure or context, there are several gaps and this results in a bad experience due to little flexibility and a high rate of false positives.

 The first point is that the first SAST tools (which some vendors still use this technology), made these comparisons listed in points 2 and 3 in a really direct way, a string comparison in the code file with another string in the rule, the famous “grep”.

 This generates an extremely high false positive rate as we can point out a vulnerability that will be false positive:

-- Based on a comment that exists in the code;
+* Based on a comment that exists in the code;
-- A string constant that is printed and has the same name as a dangerous function;
+* A string constant that is printed and has the same name as a dangerous function;
-- Several files that are not necessarily interpreted/compiled are analyzed, such as MarkDown and SVG, spending more time and resources;
+* Several files that are not necessarily interpreted/compiled are analyzed, such as MarkDown and SVG, spending more time and resources;

 Other than these points, rules usually only describe the use of dangerous functions, which do not necessarily reflect a vulnerability.
 For it to be considered a vulnerability, it needs to be exploitable, that is, an agent needs to have a control point to be able to act arbitrarily.